oveleon/contao-be-field-dependency/README.md

 # Contao Backend Field Dependency

-In addition to pallets and sub-pallets, this extension adds a new field property (`dependsOn`) for DCA's where conditions can be defined to display the field.
+In addition to palettes and sub-palettes, this extension adds a new field property (`dependsOn`) for DCA's where conditions can be defined to display the field.

 #### Condition based on another field and its value:
 ```php